-You have your business idea and website but require quality products and a trusted, regular supplier to keep your ecommerce store running and competing with the best of them!
-Some may think that choosing a supplier is merely a matter of comparing price lists – but this should only be one factor in the decision making process and in fact there are many other things to consider when choosing a supplier for your products.
+You have your business idea and website but require quality products and a trusted, regular supplier to keep your e-commerce store running and competing with the best of them!
+Some may think that choosing a supplier is merely a matter of comparing price lists – but this should only be one factor in the decision-making process and in fact, there are many other things to consider when choosing a supplier for your products.

-Price is obviously a large factor but there should also be other considerations of quality, reliability, stability and location when making this important choice.
+Price is obviously a large factor but there should also be other considerations of quality, reliability, stability, and location when making this important choice.
 Additionally, whilst exclusivity is sometimes a good thing and can build loyalty – to put all of your eggs in one basket can also be risky.
 What if your chosen supplier lets you down or goes out of business?

 Having a strategic plan when first choosing a supplier will benefit you in the long term and ensure a great fit for you both.
 Here’s where we can help…..by providing these important points to consider when choosing your supplier!

-Clearly cost is a huge consideration and more so if you are a new business, trying to manage your finances – a competitively priced supplier is likely to look very attractive indeed!
+Clearly, cost is a huge consideration and more so if you are a new business, trying to manage your finances – a competitively priced supplier is likely to look very attractive indeed!
 However, the old adage ‘you get what you pay for’ still applies here and if it is too good to be true, then it probably is!
 If corners are cut or quality compromised then it could lead to costs incurred further down the line in the way of returns or replacements.
 Cheapest is not always the best option.
 You could be risking your business’s reputation by selling sub-standard goods and this is not always easy to regain.
-Try to strike a balance between cost, quality and service.
+Try to strike a balance between cost, quality, and service.

-If you are entering into a long term contract or your chosen supplier provides just the products that you require, then stability of that company is of utmost importance.
+If you are entering into a long-term contract or your chosen supplier provides just the products that you require, then the stability of that company is of utmost importance.
 It’s prudent to check the supplier’s credit history and ask other businesses for references.
 If their cash flow is compromised they will not be able to deliver your products when required or fulfill orders.
 Remember if they let you down, you let your customer down.

-Your supplier will required to deliver products on time in a suitable manner – will dealing with suppliers located far away mean longer delivery times and additional freight or courier costs?
+Your supplier will require to deliver products on time in a suitable manner – will dealing with suppliers located far away mean longer delivery times and additional freight or courier costs?
 Will they be able to fulfill late orders or resolve customer issues in a timely manner?
 All of these considerations may well impact your business and your customer’s satisfaction.

 ⦁ A Good Fit

 This is hard to define and not always a point considered by company owners, but arguably just as important as the other three factors!
-If a supplier takes the time to know your business, how you sell, your products, your company ethos and values then you are more likely to build a good working partnership that ensures that you share long term interests and goals.
+If a supplier takes the time to know your business, how you sell, your products, your company ethos and values then you are more likely to build a good working partnership that ensures that you share long-term interests and goals.
 A strong partnership is invaluable and can assist you both when developing future promotions and incentives and understanding your end customer.

 When these all of these points have been considered and you are ready to identify potential suppliers, start your shortlisting process.
 Finding a supplier online is easier than ever before but there are also many other ways to go about it.